 Start-ups face a wide range of legal issues, from the formation of a registered entity, negotiating with investors, getting the requisite licenses and permits, and much more.
-New businesses often discover they must interact with statutory authorities, such as those responsible for issuing licences or collecting taxes.
+New businesses often discover they must interact with statutory authorities, such as those responsible for issuing licenses or collecting taxes.

 As an entrepreneur, it is essential to have reliable legal counsel to protect oneself from liabilities and to ensure that the other parties perform their contracts as agreed.
 There are numerous reasons to hire a Startup lawyer in India such as compliance with the relevant legislation, getting the requisite licenses or permits, etc. A Startup lawyer can take care of the legal side of things so that the founders can focus on their core mission.
-In this article, we will focus on the importance of availing legal aid at the time of starting up a business by an entrepreneur and the role of a lawyer in development of a start-up.
+In this article, we will focus on the importance of availing legal aid at the time of starting up a business by an entrepreneur and the role of a lawyer in the development of a start-up.

 Do You Need a Startup Lawyer?